To Sanders Lab Home Page

 KCNE1_KCNQ1_open

-We are examining the regulation of the two human potassium channels that are involved in triggering heartbeat: HERG and KCNQ1.
-Mutations in these channels and the proteins that regulate them lead to heart disease.
-The Sanders lab is anchoring the structural end of collaborative studies of these proteins with the labs of Carlos Vanoye, Al George, Sabina Kupershmidt, Jarrod Smith, and Jens Meiler.
-We seek to understand how proteins such as KCNE1 are able to bind to and profoundly alter the channel properties of KCNQ1 and HERG.
+We are examining the regulation of a human potassium channel involved in triggering heartbeat: KCNQ1.
+Mutations in this channels and the proteins that regulate it lead to heart disease, specifically long QT syndrome arrhythmia (LQTS).
+The Sanders lab is anchoring the structural end of collaborative studies of these proteins with the labs of Jens Meiler and Jarrod Smith (Vanderbilt), Carlos Vanoye and Al George (Northwestern), Jianmin Cui (Washington U) and Gary Lorigan (Miami U).
+We seek to understand how proteins such as KCNE1 are able to bind to and profoundly alter the channel properties of KCNQ1.
+We are also conducting early stage drug discovery for compunds that have the potential to treat LQTS by altering the folding and trafficking of the channel and/or its channel properties.

 Amyloid Precursor Protein and Alzheimer's Disease